dmarquesdev/mailgatlingun/README.md

 ```
 MailGatlinGun will look for a `{{URL}}` placeholder inside the template (in both modes) and replace with the `https://mycustomurl.com`
 in this example, giving the flexibility to send a custom URL for each target.
 This can be useful for JS Injection and tracking

+If Custom URL is not provided, the Phishing URL parameter will be used (read from the config YAML file).